Pablo8241/OneNose_Project/README.md

 ```

 **Tips:**
-- Ensure the sensor readings and file are generated properly after starting the script for the first time.
+- Ensure the sensor readings and files are generated properly after starting the script for the first time.
 For example, look for corrupt/empty readings or improperly generated CSV file.
 - Use consistent labeling to prevent having to alter the file names later due to mistakes.
-For example, try not to accidentally switch the label chocolateicecream with chocoicecream later.
+For example, try not to accidentally switch the label chocolateicecream with chocoicecream later (yes, it happened :D).

 ### Stopping the Main Program

-- Use the shutdown button on the side of the display to safely power off the Raspberry Pi.
+- Use the shutdown button on the side of the display to safely power off the Raspberry Pi before cutting the power.

 ## Repository Structure